 Makeosity Energy Scooter

-The energy scooter project began in PS 107 in the Bronx, NY and has been championed primarily by two young female students now in Middle and High School, Shakeena Julio age 14 and Allieberry Pitter age 13.
+The energy scooter project began in PS 107 in the Bronx, NY and has been championed primarily by two young female students now in High School.
 The students wanted to create a product that would motivate more students to get out and exercise so they designed a scooter that generates electricity when it’s foot-peddled to charge handheld devices.
 Kids are motivated to go outside and have fun, while staying charged and connected to their friends.
 With the guidance of Erica Nwanwko of Autodesk over Skype, the girls learned how to use Autodesk Fusion 360 to model parts of the scooter (e.g. the handle bars and deck) and to design the actual energy generating device to be both compact and portable.
-With pro bono support of Brooklyn Law School we have filed a non-provisional patent for the portable charger and are completing the product for market.
+With pro bono support of Brooklyn Law School we have secured a patent for the portable charger and are completing the product for market.

 Makeosity Experiential Learning Environment (ELE)